d3vsuthar/email-heatmaps/README.md

 # email-heatmaps
- Visualize engagement with heatmaps to optimize marketing campaigns
+ Visualize engagement with heatmaps to optimize marketing email campaigns